D-Roberts/icd-gen/README.md

         * do some input normalization

-    *1. factor in the noise drift code from my other repo [the icd first task] *2. there is a bug in the plot loss baselines code [the icd first task] *3. there might be a bug in the batch loss calculation and/or plotting [the icd first task] *4. likely a bug in the 2-head archi [the icd first task] *6.
+    *1.Lens 1.
+Setting 1. factor in the noise drift code from my other repo *2.
+Lens 1.
+Setting 1.  there is a bug in the plot loss baselines code *3.
+Lens 1.
+Setting 1. there might be a bug in the batch loss calculation and/or plotting
+    #4.
+Lens 1.
+Setting 1.
+There might be a bug in the 2-attn heads repo.

+    *6. Lens 1.
+Setting 2.
 Refactor linear and spatial groups 1 and 2 archis to implement exactly the archis in the theory section.
     *7. Refactor DAM energy and grad fn with torch not numpy.
 Also - debug, result should not be a matrix.
     *8. Torchify out of numpy pretty much everything up until matplotlib.
 Use torch efficient implementations for functions where available, for instance Jacobians(torch jacrev) if I need them.